witt3rd/witt3rd.github.io/_drafts/tensorflowjs.md

 categories: Deep Learning AI
 ---

-> experiments with the TensorFlowJS deep learning library
+> experiments with the TensorFlowJS](https://js.tensorflow.org) [#DeepLearning](https://twitter.com/search?q=%23DeepLearning) JavaScript library

 ## Introduction

-We continue our [#DeepLearning](https://twitter.com/search?q=%23DeepLearning) series with a quick introduction to the [TensorFlowJS](https://js.tensorflow.org) JavaScript library.
+Having now [played with Keras](https://witt3rd.github.io/deep/learning/ai/2018/06/13/keras.html) a bit in Python, which is used for "serious" deep learning work, we next look at [TensorFlowJS](https://js.tensorflow.org) JavaScript library, which can be used in Node or in the browser.

 ## Prerequisites and Setup